North Lake Tahoe COVID-19 FAQ’s

 Travel to North Lake Tahoe

 The character of North Lake Tahoe is enhanced by the fact that the region spans both California and Nevada.
 However, in a time like this, that lends to some extra challenges for our region.
 Both states (and a number of counties) are diligently working through this pandemic.
 There are differing requirements and restrictions between the two states that visitors should be aware of.
-Please visit our Destination Statement for an up-to-date listing of state specific information.
+Please visit our COVID-19 Page for an up-to-date listing of state specific information.

 For full details on each state’s modifications and to see a list of business sectors allowed to open at this time, refer to the California Reopening Information and the Nevada Reopening Information from the respective state entities.

 We have also created a comprehensive Know Before You Go Informational Guide that provides tips and recommendations to best prepare for your North Lake Tahoe adventures.
 The guide provides specific information on a variety of business sectors and what to expect this season.

-Please note that face coverings or masks are now required when outside the home in California and Nevada.
-Here are the exact details on the California mandate, and here are the exact details on the Nevada mandate.
-Please help us limit the spread while you’re enjoying the region, Mask Up!
+Please note that face coverings or masks are required when outside the home in California and Nevada.
+Here are exact details on the California mandate, and here are exact details on the Nevada mandate.
+Please help us limit the spread, Mask Up!

 Restaurant and Business Updates

 North Lake Tahoe businesses have put safety and health as their top priority and are implementing a wide variety of safety measures to keep both guests and employees safe.
 To see industry guidelines that have been outlined for North Lake Tahoe Businesses, visit Washoe County’s site (NV) or Placer County’s site (CA).

 Some regional ordinances have been loosened to allow restaurants and retail to expand their outside offerings.
 Please look for signage at all business locations with specifics on how they are handling traffic flow, payment options and requirements to enjoy their services.

 Outdoor Recreation in North Lake Tahoe